singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 These are just a few of the enhancements we can make.
 Remember that in questions like this, there is no single correct way to solve the problem.
 These questions are about having a discussion with your interviewer about design criteria and demonstrating your general approach and methodology.

 **9.6       Sales  Rank:** A large eCommerce company wishes to list the best-selling products, overall and by category.
-For example, one product might be the #1056th best-selling product overall but the #13th best-selling product under "Sports Equipment" and the #24th best-selling product under "Safety:· Describe how you would design this system.
+For example, one product might be the #1056th best-selling product overall but the #13th best-selling product under "Sports Equipment" and the #24th best-selling product under "Safety."
+Describe how you would design this system.

 SOLUTION